Disability discrimination law: employment rights

 Reasonable adjustments in the workplace

-There is a special form of disability discrimination that occurs where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.
+There is a special form of disability discrimination where an employer is under a duty to make reasonable adjustments for a particular job applicant or employee with a disability and fails to keep to it.

 Failing to meet the duty cannot be justified and is always unlawful.